How Financial Aid is Awarded

 Students may request to review their financial aid package.

-Initial and Revised award notifications are emailed to students.
+Award notifications are emailed to students.